northeast-kansas-library-system/nextkansas.sql/README.md

 # nexpress-SQL
-NExpress SQL
+Next Kansas SQL

-This is a repostitory for all of the SQL used by the NExpress library consortium.
+This is a repostitory for all of the SQL used by the Next Search Catalog library consortium reports.

-Look at report_index.html for the names and notes for all included reports.

 -----